 As one of the oldest districts in New York City, Lower Manhattan has tremendous importance in trade, commerce, culture and transportation.
 Neighborhoods include SoHo, Tribeca, Chinatown, Little Italy, Lower East Side and the Financial District.
 Surrounded by the New York Harbor and East River, this district has some of NYC's premier waterfront features.
 Iconic skyscrapers, specialty museums and pristine parks highlight the unique scene in Lower Manhattan.
-From Wall Street to Battery Park, there's plenty to explore in this well-established neighbourhood.
+From Wall Street to The Battery, there's plenty to explore in this well-established neighborhood.

 Lower Manhattan New York City: Hotels & Attractions

 Standing more than 1,770 feet tall, One World Trade Center dominates the skyline of Lower Manhattan.
 This contemporary tower was rebuilt on the former foundations of the World Trade Center.
 The One World Observatory offers 360-degree views of New York City and the surroundings.
 There are plenty of other architectural landmarks in this part of Manhattan, such as the Woolworth Building and 70 Pine Street.